Cyclone Ian: Aftermath

 In the wake of Ian, the ANZ bank donated T$15,000 (US$8,000) to the Tonga Red Cross Society.
 New Zealand provided NZ$2.27 million (US$1.87 million) in assistance to the TPL.
 In addition, six electricians, a front end loader, and a tractor were sent to assist in restoration and debris removal efforts.
 Australia provided A$50,000 in emergency supplies including blankets, water containers, tarpaulins, kitchen sets and hygiene kits.
 On January 22, the director of Tonga's National Emergency Office, Leveni Aho, announced that the scale of damage was beyond Tonga's ability to handle on its own and made a formal request for internal aid.
 Following this, China sent 400 tents to house displaced persons while France provided a cargo plane for supply transport.
 In accordance with the FRANZ agreement, enacted in 1992, the Government of France established an air route from Nuku'alofa to Ha'apai and deployed an aircraft carrier from New Caledonia.
 The carrier, loaded with supplies from the French Red Cross, arrived in Tonga on January 17.
 The Government of Turkey made a contribution of US$50,000 to assist Tonga with relief operations.
-The Japanese Government provided 600 jerrycans and 30 water tanks (3,700 litre capacity), collectively worth ¥13 million (US$127,000).
+The Japanese Government provided 600 jerrycans and 30 water tanks (3,700 litre capacity), collectively worth ¥13 million ($127,000 USD).
 Recovery from the cyclone was slow with over 80 families still living in tents over a year after the system had affected the islands.